 Second, some philosophers will question the claimed motivation for the critical practice constraint in the first place.
 Irvin says that “the critical practice constraint is an acknowledgement of the fact that artworks, unlike such things as stars and water molecules, have no existence independent of human interests and practices” (Irvin 2008, 2).
 Something similar could be said, no doubt, for our moral values: they, too, are inextricably entangled with our form of life.
 And yet metaethicists do not take this fact in itself to show that our practices cannot embody metaphysical error concerning those values.
 If J.L.
 Mackie is right, in our moral practices we presuppose that there are objectively prescriptive properties, and yet there cannot be such things.
 They are “metaphysically queer” (Mackie 1977, 38).
 A skeptic of Davies’s and Irvin’s shared methodological approach to the ontology of art will ask why our critical and appreciative practices in the arts cannot similarly mislead as to the art ontological facts.
 This question is particularly pertinent to the case in hand, since Irvin’s suggestion that we think of the non-physical concretum that is Untitled (Portrait of Ross in L.A.) as akin to a particular bank account or a particular marriage (Irvin 2008, n.
 28) might prompt the response that these are examples of the kind of obscure, pseudo-entities that we should eliminate from our ontology.

 Davies and Irvin’s opponent here is a thoroughgoing ontological realist about the ontology of art (and about ontological facts quite generally).
-She is someone who takes ontological facts - whether they concern the ontological nature of water molecules, electrons, or works of art - to be mind-independent, rather than determined by our practices (Sider 2009, 409).
+She is someone who takes ontological facts - whether they concern the ontological nature of water molecules, electrons, or works of art - to be mind-independent, rather than determined by our practices (Sider 2009, 409; Dodd 2013).
 True enough, artworks, unlike electrons or water molecules, are artifacts: they are created by us to serve a purpose.
 But a philosopher attached to ontological realism will deny that it follows from this that the ontological facts concerning artworks - that is, the facts concerning their ontological status and the kinds of properties they can have - are determined by what we say, think or do in engaging with them.
 That artworks are made for a purpose does not mean that their ontological nature is made by us in any analogous sense.
 The ontological realist will insist that we can bring something into existence to serve a purpose while being quite wrong about its ontological nature.

 Insofar as Irvin’s implicit critique of disjunctivism about the ontology of art relies upon her elaboration and defense of the critical practice constraint, its success ultimately depends upon these concerns being defused.
 At this point, however, we leave this discussion appreciating how thinking about contemporary artworks has eventually led us to consider what it is we are doing when we do work in the ontology of art.